Vicky Hudson: Storylines

 One day, while riding her horse at the country club, Vicky met the love of her life, Ryan Harrison (Paul Michael Valley).
 Ryan was instantly smitten with brazen, feisty Vicky, while Vicky was unimpressed with him.
 They began dating, but Vicky was only using Ryan to make Jamie, who was now dating Marley, jealous.
 Eventually, Vicky realized she cared deeply for Ryan and they began seriously dating.
 Vicky fell head over heels in love with Ryan.
 Vicky's relationship with Ryan also helped her give up her devious ways, although she was often jealous of Ryan's close friendship with his private eye partner Frankie Frame (Alice Barrett).

 Meanwhile, Jake had gone into a downward spiral of depravity since his split with Marley.
 One of his most heinous acts was sleeping with Donna, who was now married to Michael.
 Vicky was disgusted when she found out about their one-night-stand, but agreed not to tell anyone to keep her family together.
 One night, Marley came home distraught and claimed that Jake had tried to rape her (Marley was lying since Jake actually did rape her).
 Vicky was furious and decided to take care of Jake herself, but someone beat her to it, because she found Jake shot.
 Jake survived and Marley, who was innocent, was charged with his attempted murder.
 When Marley panicked and fled the country, Vicky took her place at trial so she would not get into trouble.
 When Vicky found out from Marley's lawyer, Cass Winthrop (Stephen Schnetzer), that Jake had actually raped Marley, she was devastated.

 Marley eventually returned to face the music.
 When it appeared Marley was going to go down for the crime, Donna confessed to shooting Jake, even though she was also innocent.
 In her "confession," Donna had to admit she slept with Jake.
 Luckily, Donna was cleared, but her marriage to Michael was over and Marley wanted nothing to do with her.
 The Hudson family was in tatters, but Ryan was there for Vicky every step of the way.
 Ryan proposed and Vicky happily accepted.

 As much as Vicky loved Ryan, she also felt suffocated by him.
 She wanted excitement, and Ryan's older brother, Grant (Mark Pinter), offered that.
 She began to work for him and an mutual attraction grew.
-One night, they made love.
+One night, they had sex.
 Vicky immediately regretted it, but Grant did not.
 She hoped Ryan would never find out, but he managed to piece things together.
 Vicky begged Ryan to forgive her, but he could not and broke up with her.